Ingo-FP-Angel/enablessl/README.md

 -------------

 - adb installed and in $PATH
-- ssh key to be used is already created
+- ssh key to be used is already created (OpenSSH public key format)
 - phone is in developer mode

 Usage